womanonrails/womanonrails.com/about.md

 After this workshop I got so much positive energy, that I decide to go step further and be a mentor on next polish Rails Girls workshops.
 I wanted to give something from my side to this new (at least for me) community.
 Then Rails Girls Warsaw come up.
 So I decided to be a mentor.
 I was a little bit scared, but also happy at the same time.
 I found my third love: **teaching programming** and **sharing knowledge**.

 This was it.
 I started traveling around a Poland and **teach programming**.
 I love to show people how IT is wonderful and you don't need to be afraid of it.
 I was showing a world of computers, programming and web applications.
-Then I organized my own Rials Girls' events: [Rails Girls Gliwice](http://railsgirls.com/silesia) and [Rails Girls Cieszyn](http://railsgirls.com/cieszyn).
+Then I organized my own Rails Girls' events: [Rails Girls Gliwice](http://railsgirls.com/silesia) and [Rails Girls Cieszyn](http://railsgirls.com/cieszyn).
 After that I started helping with CoderDojo organization and teach kids programming.
 I love watching when, after a long time of hard work a person understand the problem.
-When this person says that after all it is not so hard like he/she was thinking.
+When this person says that after all it is not so hard like she/he was thinking.
 This is the best reward for me.

 Now **programming** is my life.
 Sharing knowledge and continuous learning is my mission.
 This is why I'm here on **Woman on Rails** blog.
 I can share my knowledge in more world wide way.
 I can reach to many people.
 I can reach also to you!